 Love this deck?

 The Death card is probably the most feared and misunderstood of all the cards in the Tarot deck.
-Just the mention of the card’s name has people shaking in their boots!
-In general, people tend to take the meaning of this card far too literally and fear that the indication is for the death of either themselves or others.
+Just mention the card’s name and most people freak out, worried they will suddenly keel over and die as soon as this card appears.
 Relax!
-The card of Death can be one of the most fruitful and positive cards in the deck.
+The Death card can be one of the most positive cards in the deck.

-Death is symbolic of the ending of a major phase or aspect of your life that may bring about the beginning of something far more valuable and important.
-You must close one door in order to open another.
+After a period of pause and reflection with the Hanged Man, the Death card symbolises the end of a major phase or aspect of your life that you realise is no longer serving you, opening up the possibility of something far more valuable and essential.
+You must close one door to open another.
 You need to put the past behind you and part ways, ready to embrace new opportunities and possibilities.
-It may be difficult to let go of the past at times but you will soon see how important it is so that you can bring renewal and transformation into your life.
-If you resist these necessary endings, you may experience pain, both emotionally and physically but if you exercise your creative imagination and visualise a new possibility, you allow more constructive patterns to emerge.
+It may be difficult to let go of the past, but you will soon see its importance and the promise of renewal and transformation.
+If you resist these necessary endings, you may experience pain, both emotionally and physically, but if you exercise your imagination and visualise a new possibility, you allow more constructive patterns to emerge.

-Similarly, Death indicates a time of significant transformation, change and transition.
-You need to profoundly transform yourself and clear away any of the old in order to bring in the new.
-Any change at this time should be welcomed as a positive, cleansing, transformative force in your life.
-The death and clearing away of limiting factors can open the door to a wider, more satisfying experience of life.
+Similarly, Death shows a time of significant transformation, change and transition.
+You need to transform yourself and clear away the old to bring in the new.
+Any change should be welcomed as a positive, cleansing, transformational force in your life.
+The death and clearing away of limiting factors can open the door to a broader, more satisfying experience of life.

-Finally, Death is an indication that you need to learn to let go of unhealthy attachments in your life to pave the way to a fuller, more fulfilled life of deeper meaning and significance.
-Death teaches you to let go of outworn and outgrown ways of life and move forward.
-This is a perfect card to use to break a bad habit or pattern of behaviour.
-This is a time of eliminating excess and cutting out what is not necessary in your life.
-This may be a good time to purge old belongings, memories and ‘baggage’ that is getting in your way.
+Finally, Death is a sign that you need to learn to let go of unhealthy attachments in your life to pave the way to a fuller, more fulfilled life of deeper meaning and significance.
+Death teaches you to let go of outworn and outgrown ways of life and to move forward from them.
+This is a perfect card to break a bad habit or pattern of behaviour.
+See this as a time to cut out excess and let go of what is unnecessary for your life.
+Purge the old belongings, memories and baggage that are getting in your way.